Maryam-NouriAiin/Biologically-Base-IPM/README.md

 - **Website:** [www.uvm.edu/access](http://www.uvm.edu/access)

-# **Important UVM Policies**

-### **Academic Integrity**
-The [Academic Integrity policy](https://www.uvm.edu/policies/code-academic-integrity) addresses plagiarism, fabrication, collusion, and cheating.
+**Academic Integrity:** The [Academic Integrity policy](https://www.uvm.edu/policies/code-academic-integrity) addresses plagiarism, fabrication, collusion, and cheating.

-### **Code of Student Conduct**
-[UVM’s Code of Student Conduct](https://www.uvm.edu/policies/code-student-conduct) outlines conduct expectations as well as students’ rights and responsibilities.
+**Code of Student Conduct:** [UVM’s Code of Student Conduct](https://www.uvm.edu/policies/code-student-conduct) outlines conduct expectations as well as students’ rights and responsibilities.

-### **FERPA Rights Disclosure**
-The purpose of UVM’s [FERPA Rights Disclosure](http://catalogue.uvm.edu/undergraduate/academicinfo/ferparightsdisclosure/) is to communicate the rights of students regarding access to, and privacy of their student educational records as provided for in the **Family Educational Rights and Privacy Act (FERPA) of 1974**.
+**FERPA Rights Disclosure:** The purpose of UVM’s [FERPA Rights Disclosure](http://catalogue.uvm.edu/undergraduate/academicinfo/ferparightsdisclosure/) is to communicate the rights of students regarding access to, and privacy of their student educational records as provided for in the **Family Educational Rights and Privacy Act (FERPA) of 1974**.

-### **Final Exam Policy**
-The University [final exam policy](https://www.uvm.edu/registrar/final-exams) outlines expectations during final exams and explains timing and process of examination period.
+**Final Exam Policy:** The University [final exam policy](https://www.uvm.edu/registrar/final-exams) outlines expectations during final exams and explains timing and process of examination period.

-### **Grade Appeals**
-If you would like to contest a grade, please follow the procedures [outlined in this policy](https://www.uvm.edu/policies/grade-appeals).
+**Grade Appeals:** If you would like to contest a grade, please follow the procedures [outlined in this policy](https://www.uvm.edu/policies/grade-appeals).

-### **Grading**
-[This link](https://www.uvm.edu/registrar/grades) offers information on grading and GPA calculation.
+**Grading:** [This link](https://www.uvm.edu/registrar/grades) offers information on grading and GPA calculation.

-### **Religious Holidays**
-Religions may be practiced in many different ways, and can impact participation in classes variably.
+**Religious Holidays:** Religions may be practiced in many different ways, and can impact participation in classes variably.
 Students have the right to practice the religion of their choice.
 Each semester, students should submit in writing to their instructors as early as possible and at least one week prior to their documented religious holiday the date(s) of the conflict or absence.
 Faculty must permit students who miss work or exams for the purpose of religious observance to make up this work.
 The complete policy is [here](https://www.uvm.edu/registrar/religious-holidays).

-## **Promoting Health & Safety**
-The University of Vermont's number one priority is to support a **healthy and safe community**.
+**Promoting Health & Safety:** The University of Vermont's number one priority is to support a **healthy and safe community**.

 - The [**Center for Health and Wellbeing**](https://www.uvm.edu/health) offers a variety of resources, including physical and mental health support, and food security assistance.
 - **Counseling and Psychiatry Services (CAPS):** The CAPS direct phone line is **(802) 656-3340**.